 Our operations are subject to many hazards.
 In the ordinary course of business, we become the subject of various claims, lawsuits and administrative proceedings seeking damages or other remedies concerning our commercial operations, products, employees and other matters, including occasional claims by individuals alleging exposure to hazardous materials as a result of our products or operations.
 Some of these claims relate to the activities of businesses that we have acquired, even though these activities may have occurred prior to our acquisition of such businesses.
 We maintain insurance to cover many of our potential losses, and we are subject to various self-retentions and deductibles under our insurance policies.
 It is possible, however, that a judgment could be rendered against us in cases in which we could be uninsured and beyond the amounts that we currently have reserved or anticipate incurring for such matters.
 Even a partially uninsured or underinsured claim, if successful and of significant size, could have a material adverse effect on our results of operations or consolidated financial position.
+In addition, we are insured under Oil States' insurance policies for occurrences prior to the completion of the distribution.
+The specifications and insured limits under those policies, however, may be insufficient for such claims.
 We also face the following other risks related to our insurance coverage: